How to Make Money Fast — 32 Ways to Add Money to Your Bank Account ASAP

 Although you can sell your gift card online and receive cash within several days, you can also find a physical location that’ll take your gift card through Cardpool.

 Search Cardpool’s cashier-assisted and kiosk locations.
 For example, a popular buy-back location is Target’s electronics section.
 Be sure to read the details and restrictions of each location.
 You might be able to exchange that Starbucks gift card only for a Target gift card, for example.

 If you have more time on your hands, check out these five sites that’ll buy back your gift cards.

-6. Sell Your Gold and Silver
+5. Sell Your Gold and Silver

 Remember those gold and silver collectors’ coins your grandpa gave you?
 Or maybe you have an old piece of jewelry from a long-ago ex… Exchange these items for some cash.

 Use a few of these tips to sell your gold for cash.